mrazomej/phd/docs/src/chapter_05/section_03_model.md

 \label{eq:cell_cycle_dist}
 $$
-where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division (See [Sec.
+where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division (see [Sec.
 5.10](#sec:ch5_sec11) for a derivation of Eq. $\ref{eq:cell_cycle_dist}$).
-[@Fig:ch5_fig04] shows the separation of the two groups based on the area where was used to weight the distribution along the cell cycle.
+[@Fig:ch5_fig04] shows the separation of the two groups based on the area where Eq. $\ref{eq:cell_cycle_dist}$ was used to weight the distribution along the cell cycle.

-![**Separation of cells based on cell size.** Using the area as a proxy for position in the cell cycle, cells can be sorted into two groups--small cells (with one promoter copy) and large cells (with two promoter copies).
+![**Separation of cells based on cell size.** Using the area as a proxy for position in the cell cycle, cells can be sorted into two groups---small cells (with one promoter copy) and large cells (with two promoter copies).
 The vertical black line delimits the threshold that divides both groups as weighted by Eq. $\ref{eq:cell_cycle_dist}$.
-The Python code [(`ch5_fig04.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS04.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig04){#fig:ch5_fig04 short-caption="Separation of cells based on cell size"}
+The Python code [(`ch5_fig04.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS04.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig04){#fig:ch5_fig04 short-caption="Separation of cells based on cell size"}